zakio10/zakio10.github.io/README.md

 - Doshisha University(Computer science) 2018-2022

 ### Interest
-Machine Learning, Natural Language Processing, Dialogue system
+Machine Learning, Low layer of computer(Architecture of computer system), Natural Language Processing, Dialogue system
 I am interested in computers and intelligence.
 In particular, I am interested in human intelligence from an engineering perspective.

 ### Link